 Cellars should be cleaned thoroughly every week; just before delivery is the best time.
-Spillages should be cleaned up immediately as they are easy to slip on and a good source of infection.
+Spillages should be cleaned up immediately as they create slip hazards and can be a source of infection.
 A clean cellar is especially important for cask products, which are exposed to airborne infection.